kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

 host.
 If such a process is able to break out of the container to the host, it'll have limited impact as it'll be running as an unprivileged user there.

-The following security vulnerabilities are mitigated with user namespaces and it is expected that using them would mitigate against some of the future vulnerabilities.
+The following security vulnerabilities were mitigated with user namespaces and it is expected that using them would mitigate against some of the future vulnerabilities.
 - CVE-2016-8867: Privilege escalation inside containers
   - https://github.com/moby/moby/issues/27590